Types of Medical Assistant Certifications | CHCP

-The next step is choosing a medical assistant program that best fits your needs.
+The next step in the process is choosing a medical assistant program that best fits your needs.
 Things to take into consideration when choosing a program include:

-• Admission requirements and what steps you would need to take in order to meet those prerequisites
+• Admission requirements and what steps you would need to take to meet those prerequisites.

 Other factors to consider include program costs, student satisfaction, externship opportunities, and graduation and placement rates.

-After you graduate from an accredited medical assisting program, you'll receive a certificate and be eligible to take a national certification exam.
+After you graduate from your medical assisting program, you'll receive a certificate and be eligible to take a national certification exam.
 After passing the exam, you are a Certified Medical Assistant and can begin applying for jobs.
 You can also seek out specialty certifications if you're interested.

 In some cases, you can become certified with work experience alone, but finding an employer who is willing to provide the experience you need is a common barrier.